ewa-edun/EcoBuddy_OLD/README.md

 ### **9️⃣AI Chatbots**
 - AI chatbots for users to interact with and ask questions.

 ---

+ Game page to have 4 games and have same point system to not complicate things (each game gives 100 points max).

+  - Game 1: **Trash Sort Challenge**
+      - Users must quickly drag and drop different waste items (plastic, metal, glass, paper) into the correct recycling bins before time runs out.
+      - 10 items, 1:30/2 minutes.
+10 point each
+      - Incorrect sorting results in a small point deduction and once the timer is over, it shows their points before the timer ran out.

+  - Game 2:**Wordle Eco Edition**
+     - Like the wordle game but the words are eco related.
+     - Points: 5 tries, 100 points automatically and -20 points for each miss, 1:30/2 minutes.

+  - Game 3:**Recycle Match**
+      - A puzzle game where users match three or more of the same recyclable items (like candy crush but with waste items).
+      - 5 matches, 20 points each, 3 minutes.

+  - Game 4:Eco Quiz Show
+      - A trivia game with questions on recycling, waste management, and sustainability (questions genreated by ai).
+      - 10 Questions, 10 point each, 2 minutes.

+---
 ## 🛠️ Tech Stack

 ### **📱 Frontend**